 Are you a good fit for our board?
 Is our board a good fit for you?

 Our board welcomes those with diverse backgrounds, skills and experience.
 All members with excellent communication and collaborative decision-making skills may nominate themselves to stand for election.
-Our board seeks nominees with any of the following:
+This year our board seeks nominees with expertise in: